peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 Status Assertions ensure the non-revocation of digital credentials, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format.
-Status Assertions function similarly to OCSP Stapling, allowing clients to present to the relying parties time-stamped assertions provided by the credential issuer.
+Status Assertions function similarly to OCSP Stapling ([RFC6066]), allowing clients to present to the relying parties time-stamped assertions provided by the credential issuer.
 The approach outlined in this specification enables the